SUN PARTNERS INTERNATIONAL

 (Idetemya, Tanzania 2015)

 Sun Partners International again partnered with Africa School Assistance Project (ASAP) to electrify Phase II of the Idetemya Girl's Dormitory in Tanzania.
-The Phase II project involved the engineering, procurement, and installation of a roof-mounted solar array, battery storage, the DC-AC conversion system (i.e. inverter), the AC distribution panel, and the AC electrical system to power the dormitory's computer room and provide interior and exterior security lighting for a second dormitory building, the kitchen pavilion and equipment room, and the perimeter security wall.
-The Phase II project expanded the capacity of the dormitory from 48 girls to 96 girls.
+The Phase II project involved the engineering, procurement, and installation of a roof-mounted solar array, battery storage, DC-AC conversion system (inverter), distribution panel, and electrical circuits to power the 2nd dormitory building, including the computer room, interior and exterior security lighting, kitchen/dining area, and perimeter security wall.
+The Phase II project expanded the capacity of the dormitory complex from 48 girls to 96 girls.

 Idetemya Girl's Dormitory- Phase I